 Who we are

 We’re registered as a Charitable Incorporated Organisation (CIO) – a new form of charity.
 We think of ourselves as a social startup, and our revenues are all invested towards our charitable mission.

 Janet is an American/British activist, anthropologist and communications professional who has lived and worked in Brazil, East Timor, Portugal and Mozambique.
-She has lived in Brixton, south London, for seven years and feels at home there. (credit to Sarah Ross for the photo)
+She has lived in Brixton, south London, for eight years and feels at home there.

 Ugo is an Italian researcher currently completing an MPhil at Royal Holloway, University of London.
-He started out working with the Slow Food movement, then lived four years in Kenya, working for Computer Aid International while DJing and blogging.
+He worked with the Slow Food movement, then lived four years in Kenya, working for Computer Aid International.
 He left his heart in Nairobi, and is now a resident of Camden.

 Tony Roberts was a founder of Computer Aid International for 14 years its CEO.
 He was elected as a founding Director of BOND (UK membership body for NGOs working in international development) and served on the board for four years.
 He is currently a PhD candidate at Royal Holloway, University of London.

-Carolina Vallejo is a designer and creative strategist behind the provocative project Design for the First World.
+Carolina Vallejo is a designer and creative strategist behind the provocative Design for the First World.
 She holds a degree in Literature, a Masters in Publishing and another from ITP at NYU.
 Carolina currently splits her time between projects in architecture, design, community-building and interactive arts.

 Jimmy Greer is one of our favourite young thinkers on retail, consumption, sustainability and the future generally.
 We know him best from his Retail Reset project and his work on How to Fix the World with Umair Haque.